Noisy Pairwise-Comparison Random Search for Smooth Nonconvex Optimization: Uniform-Margin Ranking Oracle: NCRS Analysis

 Since we assume $\rank(A)=k$, the matrix $AA^\top\in\R^{k\times k}$ is invertible, and hence $Px=A^\top(AA^\top)^{-1}Ax$ and $ P:=A^\top(AA^\top)^{-1}A $ is the orthogonal projector onto $\mathrm{range}(A^\top)$.
 For any $x\in\R^d$, $\alpha>0$, and direction $s\in\R^d$,

 In particular, the true comparison between $x$ and $x+\alpha s$ depends only on $Ps$:

 Therefore, although NCRS samples $s_t\sim\mathcal N(0,I_d)$ in $\R^d$, its oracle query and accept/reject decision depend only on the projected direction $Ps_t\in\range(A^\top)$.
-Equivalently, NCRS behaves as a random line-search on the $k$-dimensional active subspace $\range(A^\top)$: components in $\ker(A)$ are invisible to the objective and play no role in the update.
+Equivalently, NCRS behaves as a random-direction comparison search on the k-dimensional active subspace $\range(A^\top)$: components in $\ker(A)$ are invisible to the objective and play no role in the update.
 This is exactly what yields the $k$-dependence in our convergence bounds, despite NCRS never observing $A$ or the intrinsic dimension $k$.

 The next lemma establishes a one-step expected descent inequality for NCRS in the ridge model, with dependence on the intrinsic dimension $k$.